 The authors thank Dr. C.N.
 Maganaris (Manchester Metropolitan University) for his support in the study of ankle kinematics.
-The second author has carried out part of this work while on leave at the SALSA joint team of INRIA and Univ. de Paris VI.
+The second author has carried out part of this work while on leave at the SALSA team of INRIA.
 This work is supported by the General Secretariat of Research and Technology of Greece through a PENED 2003 program, contract Nr.
 70/03/8473, co-funded by the European Social Fund (75%) and National resources (25%).
 The latter includes a contribution by private company Reflexion Ltd (10%).